 Other potentially appropriate uses of a search waiver for a professorial position may include: for a scholar who would bring diversity to the school or department; for a transition between faculty lines where there is evidence that the individual's activities and stature have evolved; or for a spousal appointment.
-Search waivers for junior faculty appointments are granted only in extraordinary circumstances.
 There may be rare programmatic reasons that warrant a search waiver; inquiries should be addressed to the Provost's Office.

-A request to waive the search requirement for a professorial appointment must present to the Provost convincing evidence that the candidate would have emerged as the leading candidate, if there had been a search in the candidate's field.
+A request to waive the search requirement for a professorial appointment must present to the Provost convincing evidence that the candidate would have emerged as the leading candidate, if there had been a search.
 To the extent possible, the request should be substantiated by comparative evaluations (from external and/or internal referees) and evidence of the candidate's significant accomplishments.

-In addition, a rigorous review of the candidate's qualifications is expected in the subsequent preparation of the appointment recommendation.
+In addition, a rigorous review of the candidate's qualifications is expected in the subsequent preparation of the appointment recommendation